Powerlearnproject/se-assignment-day-2-git-and-github-angie-kinya/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 Branching in Git allows developers to create separate lines of development within a repository.
 It is important as it enables multiple features or fixes to be worked on simultaneously without affecting the main codebase.
-Use `git checkout -b "<branch-name>" to create a new branch.
+Use `git checkout -b <branch-name>` to create a new branch.
 Commit the changes to the branch.
-Merge the branch baack to the main  branch using `git checkout main` followed by `git merge "<branch-name>"`.
+Merge the branch back to the main branch using `git checkout main` followed by `git merge <branch-name>`.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?